Explore your career path with Los Angeles School Police Department.

 The first step of the process is to complete an online employment application.
 Applicants need to apply at www.lausdjobs.org.
 Once there, scroll down to the bottom of the webpage and on the right side of the screen click on “jobs open to the public”, located under the category “quick links”.
 This will open a separate web page showing all job postings.

 If this is your first time applying to a position with LAUSD, you will first need to “create an account”.
 If you need further assistance in how to create an account, click on the “how to apply” video tutorial which can be found on the bottom webpage of www.lausdjobs.org.

 ***It is important to be thorough and complete when filling out your online employment application.
 Any missing or incomplete information may delay the hiring process***

 Once your application is reviewed, you will receive an e-mail invitation to take the written exam.
 Applicants will receive details on the test date(s), time(s) and designated location(s) that the written test will be administered.
 The e-mail will also include any required documents that you must bring to the test.
 It is recommended that applicants arrive early and with the required documents to the testing site.
 Failure to do so may be grounds for disqualification from the hiring process.

 Applicants should allow 2-3 hours to complete the written exam.
 The written exam contains only multiple choice questions which covers topics in reading, vocabulary, writing and reasoning.

 Physical Agility Test

 Applicants who pass the written test will then be invited to the Physical Agility Test (P.A.T.).
-The P.A.T. is pass/fail only.
-Applicants need a minimum passing score of 160 points out of 400 points possible.
-It is required that applicants score 40 points or more in each event.
-Please refer to the PAT Requirements Form for the total point breakdown.
+The P.A.T. will be assessed based on the applicants ability to perform job-related tasks.
+The requirements are the same for both males and females.